joshjohanning/github-misc-scripts/gh-cli/README.md

 If the variable already exists on the target organization it will be updated.

+> [!WARNING]
-> **Warning** If the variable is available to selected repositories and a repository with the same doesn't exist on the target organization that association is ignored.
+> If the variable is available to selected repositories and a repository with the same doesn't exist on the target organization that association is ignored.

 ### copy-permissions-between-org-repos.sh